 We’ve covered the main safety concerns already, but there are a few more things to know.
 Read on for more detailed information on how to have a safe trip to Seychelles.

 Is Seychelles safe to travel for families?

 Though you may think of Seychelles as an adults-only place with exclusive resorts and couples everywhere, and to some extent it is, there are plenty of family-friendly places to stay on the island.

 Most of the time, you’re going to be absolutely safe.
 Chances are you’ll be staying in a resort, which is the safest thing you could do.
-The only thing we would say is to keep your doors and windows locked – just in case.
-Once again, better to be safe than sorry.

 Most hotels offer babysitting services and kids’ clubs.
 There’s even stuff that’s going to keep teenagers (just about) entertained.